tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 Some additional considerations:

 - Many of these questions are quite standard.
 Hopefully, the reasoning behind them makes sense.
 I have annotated some of the questions with my motivation behind adding them if they felt specific to something I was looking for in a role.
-- I found I usually get through a fraction of the questions and end up with more company-specific questions as I go.
-However, having a large list helps avoid looking unprepared and offers a sense of security for interviewers that quckly turn to me for questions.
+- I only end up asking a small fraction of these questions.
+This is due to not having that much time for questions and a preference for more topical or company-specific questions.
+However, having a large list helps avoid looking unprepared and offers a sense of security for interviewers that quickly turn to me for questions.
-- While there may be answers I would _like_ to hear for some these questions, I find that there are so many aspects to making a decision of where to work, that these rarely act as complete blockers, but instead simply give me a larger picture.
+- While there may be answers I would _like_ to hear for some of these questions, I find that there are so many aspects to deciding where to work, that these rarely act as complete blockers.
+Instead, they simply offer a bit more insight into the company.

-## By category
+## By Category

 ### Culture

 - In general terms, how would you describe the work culture?
 - What kind of traits do people who do well here possess?
-- What’s work life balance like?
+- What’s work-life balance like?

   If you get a vague answer or are catching red flags, the following can push for getting specific:

   - What time do you get in/out?
   - Do you work on the weekends?

 - How do you communicate with team members?
 - How is internal mobility regarded?
 - What does it take to switch teams?